-"Tomorrow we are invited to take a field trip to The Bakery," Ms. Plum handed out permission slips to her fifth grade class.
+"Face front.
+Good.
+Now I can tell you that tomorrow we are invited to take a field trip to The Bakery," Ms. Plum handed out permission slips to her fifth grade class.
 "Be sure to bring these back signed so we can all go."

 B-r-i-i-n-g, rang the lunch bell.
 At the cafeteria children excitedly traded food.
 The Holy Grail of desserts with even its name being a mouthful was a Zoobaybay--an artificially flavored, marshmallow creme filled, candy coated, plastic wrapped, mass-produced cake that had the longest shelf life of any snack.
 The comforting childhood treats were made at a local factory and rumors flew around the table how the trademarked snack logs could survive a nuclear blast and about the old hermit who owned the company.
 Johnny always lost at bartering and ended up with a stack of soggy PB and J sandwiches.
 Sloan was usually a ruthless negotiator, but today he simply watched with a grin on his face.
 When the commotion stopped he pulled out his lunch box.

 "Okay Losers, check out what I got at the mini-mart on the way to school," Sloan bragged.
 The boy carefully lifted a gold foil wrapped cuboid embossed with letters that read: "The Bakery," and untied twine from around the package to reveal a scrumptious cake enrobed with creamy rainbow chip icing that was an exquisite work of pastry perfection.
 Kids went ape offering handfuls of Zoobaybays in exchange.
 "Jealous much?"
 Sloan laughed.